The prison inmates risking their lives fighting LA wildfires for just $1 an hour

 According to stats from the California Department of Corrections and Rehabilitation, 395 imprisoned firefighters have been deployed to 29 crews fighting the Palisades Fire.

 Santa Ana winds in Southern California are helping to spread and fuel the various fires, making containment a constant struggle.
-As of Thursday, the Lidia Fire has been 40 percent contained, and the Woodley Fire has been fully contained.
-Fire crews have stopped the forward progress on the 42-acre Sunset Fire and have established a perimeter around the 855-acre Hurst Fire.
+As of Monday, the Lidia, Woodley, and Sunset fires have been fully contained.
+The Hurst Fire is 89 percent contained, while the Eaton fire is 33 percent contained.

-By far the largest threat is the Palisades Fire, which has spread out to 17,234 acres and has exhibited “extreme fire behavior.”
-The fire is not contained at this time.
+By far the largest threat is the Palisades Fire, which has spread out to 23,700 acres and has exhibited “extreme fire behavior.”
+The fire is 13 percent contained.

 Los Angeles Fire Chief Kristin Crowley said on Thursday that the current line of wildfires burning near LA is one of the most destructive natural disasters in the city’s history.